 12.2 Processing on their own account

-We will only send your personal data outside the EEA to companies either within our group or to parties with whom we have a contract based on the Standard Contractual Clauses as published by the European Commission.
+We will only send your personal data outside the EEA and the United Kingdom to companies either within our group or to parties with whom we have a contract based on the Standard Contractual Clauses as published by the European Commission.
 We ensure your personal data is protected by requiring all our group companies to follow the same rules when processing your personal data.
-This means within our group and for those other organisations with whom we have contracts we ensure that we have in place adequate safeguards in respect of such transfers outside the EEA.
-You can find out about what adequate safeguards these are by contacting us using the details provided in Section 4 of this privacy notice.
+This means within our group and for those other organisations with whom we have contracts we ensure that we have in place adequate safeguards in respect of such transfers outside the EEA and the United Kingdom.
+You can find out about what adequate safeguards these are by contacting us using the details provided in Section 16 of this privacy notice.

 14.1 Our security measures

 We take appropriate technical and organisational measures to secure your information and to protect it against unauthorised or unlawful use and accidental loss or destruction, including:

 - only sharing and providing access to your information to the minimum extent necessary, subject to confidentiality restrictions where appropriate, and on an anonymised basis wherever possible;

 - using secured servers to store your information;

 - verifying the identity of any individual who requests access to information prior to granting them access to the information